Does your dog run off during his nightly potty trip? Or maybe your nighttime walk takes you past roads without street lights.

 LED lights have three settings – always-on, slow-flash or rapid-flash.
 My dog happily walks alongside me, so she doesn’t run or pull.
 I found the flash to be annoying – it was like walking with my own doggy disco.

 However, there is no denying that the flashing light gets noticed.
 If you walk along roads where there are no street lights, then the flashing lights might just save your pup’s life.
 But for me, I found myself sticking to the always-on mode.

 This collar charges by a USB cable that is included in the box.
 Simply plug the cable into your computer or phone jack, and you are good to go.
-It takes an hour for a full charge, and off this, I had 5½ hours of run time – just under two weeks of 40-minute walks.
+It takes an hour for a full charge, and off this, I had 5½ hours of run time – just over a week of 40-minute walks.